 How does reordering work?

-Depending on your insurance plan’s requirements for refilling catheter orders, a 180 Medical specialist will call or email you (typically on a monthly basis) to check in and see how you are doing on your supplies.
+Depending on your insurance plan’s requirements for refilling catheter orders, a 180 Medical Confirmations Specialist may call or email you (typically on a monthly basis) to check in and see how you are doing on your supplies.
 If your order is needed, we will be sure to confirm that with you before shipping.
 This way, you will never run out of stock, nor will you be over-stocked with unnecessary supplies.

 Please know that you can also contact us if you need to make any adjustments to your order or your address.

-If your insurance plan does not require regular confirmation check-ins, we can set your orders to ship on a recurring basis (monthly or once every 3 months, depending on your preference).
+If your insurance plan does not require regular confirmation check-ins, we can set your orders to ship on a recurring basis (monthly or once every three months, depending on your preference).

 Rest assured, you are not held to any sort of contract when your orders ship automatically.
-You may request to cancel or adjust your orders with us at any time.
+You can request to cancel or adjust your orders with us at any time.

 Where do you ship to?

-We supply catheters to customers across the entire United States, including Alaska and Hawaii, and we will ship your orders directly and discreetly to your door.
+We proudly serve customers across the entire United States, including Alaska and Hawaii.

 Where can I buy catheters near me?